WHAT IS POWER OF ATTORNEY?

 - SPECIAL POWER OF ATTORNEY – A special or limited power of attorney is used on a limited basis for one-time financial or banking transactions, or for the sale of a particular property.
 The agent has no other authority to act on behalf of the principal other than what is assigned to them in the limited power of attorney.

 - GENERAL POWER OF ATTORNEY – A general power of attorney is given for a general purpose intended to operate for a length of time.

 WHAT IS A MANDATE?

 A mandate commonly known as a protection mandate is a document that allows an individual to appoint one or more persons to look after him (her) and his (her) properties in the event that the individual becomes incapable.

-The mandatory or mandataries must be of legal age and must also be capable to perform the obligation assigned to them.
+The mandatory or mandataries must be of legal age and must also be capable of performing the obligation assigned to them.

-In the case of Joint accounts, all the depositors to the account must sign the mandate letter.
+In the case of Joint accounts, all the depositors must sign the mandate letter.

 In the case of partnership firms, all the partners of the firm must sign the mandate letter.

 In the case of H.U.F., the mandate must be signed by Karta and all the major co-parceners.
-In case the mandate is to be issued in favour of a third party an Indemnity has to be executed by the Karta and major co-parceners of the H.U.F.
+In case the mandate is to be issued in favor of a third party an Indemnity has to be executed by the Karta and major co-parceners of the H.U.F.

 DIFFERENCE BETWEEN MANDATE AND POWER OF ATTORNEY

 - A power of attorney applies only to property, whereas a mandate can also apply to the protection of the person.

 - The power of attorney takes effect when the mandator so decides he may terminate it at any time.

-The power of attorney becomes invalid when the mandator is no longer able to oversee the actions of the mandatary or when the Court has declared the mandatory incapacitated whereas a protection mandate only takes effect after the homologation process and it can only be revoked by the Court order.
+The power of attorney becomes invalid when the mandator is no longer able to oversee the actions of the mandatary or when the Court has declared the mandatory incapacitated.
+In contrast, a protection mandate only takes effect after the homologation process and it can only be revoked by the Court order.

 - Power of Attorney is made and signed by the Principal whereas the mandate contract shall be made and signed by Mandatary and Mandator.